 One hard drive testing tool that is already built into Windows is chkdsk.
 It will scan the entire hard drive and check for a wide range of possible errors.

-You can access it my right-clicking on the drive in My Computer and choosing Properties.
+You can access it by right-clicking on the drive in My Computer and choosing Properties.
 Then click on the Tools tab and under Error-checking, you’ll see the option Check Now.

-The Data Lifeguard Diagnostic tools for Western Digital drives includes both DOS and Windows versions and is written to test WD SATA I, SATA II, and IDE drives.
+The Data Lifeguard Diagnostic tools for Western Digital drives includes both DOS and Windows versions and is written to test many different types of WD drives.
 Only use the DOS version if you are have a new system with no operating system installed.

 It includes a Quick Test, Extended Test, and Write Zeros test.
 Note that you can also use these tools to test drives from a different manufacturer also.